List of Valvrave the Liberator characters: Haruto Tokishima

 Haruto Tokishima (時縞 ハルト, Tokishima Haruto) is a high school student who always tries to avoid conflict, claiming that fighting is not the best way to deal with issues.
 He is thus displayed as an extremely kind hearted individual.
 During the Dorssian invasion, his friend Shoko presumably gets struck by a Dorssian mech, urging him to seek revenge with the mysterious humanoid weapon called the Valvrave.
 After learning that Shoko survived, he chooses not to declare his feelings for her, deeming himself unfit to be with her as a result of the Valvrave's effect on him.
 The Valvrave gives him a berserker state where he tries to bite other people and feed on their "Runes", their DNA.
 This curse also gives him special regenerative capabilities that allow him to survive wounds that could be fatal to ordinary humans, as well as the ability to transfer his consciousness into another person's body, by biting a person's bare skin, leaving his own body lying unconscious until he returns to it.
 The more Haruto pilots the Valvrave, the more memories he loses with the loss of all leading him to his death.
 Haruto's secret of his nature causes Shoko to sell him to Arus to negotiate for the lives of New JIOR students.
 Nevertheless, Haruto realizes he still cherishes mankind and agrees to work with L-elf to build a world where everyone including humans and Magius can live in peace.
 In revealing the truth behind the Magius, Haruto uses his last Runes in order to defeat Dorssia commander Cain Dressel.
 After L-elf admits that Haruto is his friend, he lightly taps L-elf's face, smiling to him as he dies.
-He is voiced by Ryōta Ōsaka in Japanese.
+He is voiced by Ryōta Ōsaka in Japanese and by Johnny Yong Bosch in English.